-These easy Swedish meatballs can be made either on the stove or in the oven.
+This recipe can be made either on the stove or in the oven.
 My preferred method is in the oven, but both ways are simple and delicious.
-You’ll end up with about 24 meatballs total, leaving around 4 meatballs per serving.
-Scroll down for the printable Swedish meatball recipe.
+You’ll end up with about 24 meatballs total, leaving around 4 per serving.
+Scroll down for the printable recipe.

 In the oven:

 - Preheat oven.
 Preheat oven to 400°F and line a baking sheet with foil.
 Spray with non-stick spray.

 - Combine the meatball mixture.
 Add all meatball ingredients in a bowl.
 Stir just until combined, do not over mix.
 Add a Tablespoon or two of water as needed to keep a wet mixture.